mengesb/vault-iam-auth/README.md

 ### GCP

-The following scripts are available for the AWS platform
+The following scripts are available for the GCP platform

 | Name | File | Documentation | Purpose |
 | ---- | ---- | ------------- | ------- |